 There should be a minimum of 200 gallons of water capable of being pumped on site.
-Larger burns require more water, as do burns with lengthy perimeters.
-County regulations may require a higher minimum amount of water.
+Larger burns require more water, as do burns with lengthy perimeters or volatile fuels near firebreaks.
+County regulations may require a minimum amount of water.

 Every effort should be made to conserve water.
 The location of the nearest water sources, both on and off site, should be identified and communicated to every person on the crew.
-The rate at which the water from a supplemental water supply can be loaded into a sprayer should be considered.
+The rate at which water from a supplemental water supply can be loaded into a sprayer should be considered.
 A garden hose will take a long time to fill a 200 gallon spray tank.
+A trash pump can be used to suck water from a stream or pond.